barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 -t movingDT_ToFixed0GenericAffine.mat -r fixed.nii.gz
 ```

-3. Compose the warps into a single warp file for `ReorientTensorImage`
+## Compose the affine and deformable transforms into a single warp file for `ReorientTensorImage`

+If you are doing a single affine transform only, you can proceed to the next step.

 ```
 antsApplyTransforms -d 3 -r fixed.nii.gz -o [dtCombinedWarp.nii.gz,1] \